openmainframeproject/feilong/doc/source/restapi.rst

 **PUT /guests/{userid}/nic/{vdev}**

-Couple nic to vswitch on the guest.
+Couple or uncouple nic with vswitch on the guest.

 * Request: